otoukebri/Spring-Course-Oak3/README.md

 implementing `FactoryBean<T>` interface allows you to have the factory pattern in place for XML configurations.

->Even Java Configuration may use factory beans (but why should you)
+>Even Java Configuration may use factory beans

 They are widely used in older frameworks
 Some well known examples are: